-It’s no surprise to anyone reading this that our society is speeding down a path of widespread digitization.
+It’s no surprise that our society is speeding down a path of widespread digitization.

 While social networks and digital devices add new abilities to every aspect of life, there’s a price to pay.
-In this digital economy, it’s not always clear whether you’re a customer or you’re the product.
-According to Tim Sewell, CTO and co-founder of Reveal Risk, people don’t fully understand how much of their personal information they’re giving away online or why it’s so valuable.
+Whether you’re a customer or a product is not always clear in this digital economy.
+Tim Sewell, CTO and co-founder of Reveal Risk, says people don’t fully understand how much of their personal information they’re giving away online or why it’s so valuable.

 Tim has 20+ years in cybersecurity and executive leadership, where the topic of privacy was an ongoing conversation throughout his career.
 He has seen the scope of what companies are willing to do for personal data, especially those whose entire business model relies on it.

-Before we dive into online privacy, lets take a moment to establish the difference between privacy and anonymity.
+Before diving into online privacy, let’s take a moment to establish the difference between privacy and anonymity.
 You are anonymous when you interact with a system while the system doesn’t know who you are.
 There’s no way for the system to lose your information because it never has it.
-In contrast, you enjoy privacy when the system knows who you are but there are legal or procedural controls that limit the use of your information.
-The difference is important because it’s almost impossible to be anonymous in a digital world.
-That means that we rely on privacy controls to keep our information safe from abuse.
+In contrast, you enjoy privacy when the system knows who you are, but there are legal or procedural controls that limit the use of your information.
+The difference is crucial because it’s almost impossible to be anonymous in a digital world.
+That means we rely on privacy controls to protect our information from abuse.
 Digital privacy is about giving consent to what data is collected and for what purposes it can be used.

-Within the context of engaging on social media, these companies are constantly collecting your data to analyze and predict your behavior.
+Within social media engagement, these companies constantly collect your data to analyze and predict your behavior.
 This helps them create an individualized experience for all users where their interactions are seamless –and potentially addicting.
 This isn’t limited to just social media companies –Microsoft, Google, and countless other companies do this as well.
 Even if you passively engage with social media, where you rarely post and only scroll for news updates, they’re collecting information about you.

 “They know what topics you like, what you’re interested in, what draws you in, and your location,” Tim said.
 “They then build a profile based on your likes and interests just from looking at the screen, take that information, and target you with ads.”